Data Risk Management: Framework, Assessment & Strategies

 5. Prioritize Your Risks: Based on your impact and likelihood assessments, rank your risks.
 This helps you focus on tackling the biggest threats first.

 6. Put Controls in Place: Figure out and implement the right controls to reduce each high-priority risk.
-You might use technical measures (password resets, access controls), administrative measures (policies, training), and physical measures (secure facilities).
+You might use technical measures (password resets, access controls) or administrative measures (policies, employee training).
+Physical measures like secure facilities matter too.

 7. Monitor and Review: Regularly check how well your controls are working and update your risk assessment to keep it current.
 Adjust your controls and priorities based on changes in threats, your business operations, or regulations.

-8. Document Everything: Write down your risk assessment process, findings, and the controls you’ve put in place.
-Keep your team and management updated on your data risk situation so everyone stays informed.
+8. Document Everything: Write down your risk assessment findings and the controls you’ve put in place.
+Keep your team updated so everyone stays informed.

 Remember that data risk assessment isn’t a one-time thing.
 You need to revisit it regularly or whenever there are big changes in your data environment.

-1. Data Breaches: Unauthorized access to your sensitive data can lead to financial loss, reputational damage, and legal consequences.
+1. Data Breaches: Unauthorized access to your sensitive data can cost you financially and legally.

 3. Data Privacy Violations: Non-compliance with data protection regulations (such as GDPR or CCPA) can result in hefty fines and loss of customer trust.

-4. Data Quality Issues: Inaccurate, incomplete, or outdated data can lead to poor decision-making, inefficiencies, and customer dissatisfaction.
+4. Data Quality Issues: Inaccurate or outdated data leads to poor decisions and wasted effort.

 5. Insider Threats: Your employees or contractors with access to sensitive data can intentionally or unintentionally cause data breaches or leaks.

-6. External Attacks: Cyberattacks such as phishing, ransomware, and malware can compromise your data integrity and availability.
+6. External Attacks: Phishing and ransomware can compromise your data integrity and availability.

 7. Third-Party Risks: Your dependence on external vendors or partners for data processing or storage can introduce vulnerabilities if they’ve got inadequate security measures.